BudddyDudeGuy/Night-City-Refined/README.md

 2. **Clean Install**: Start with a fresh installation of Cyberpunk 2077, especially if you’ve previously installed mods.
 This reduces the risk of conflicts or leftover files affecting your modlist.
 3. **Verify Game Files**: Use your game launcher (Steam, GOG, etc.) to verify game files before proceeding.
 This ensures that all core files are intact and compatible with the modlist.

+1.**Clean Install**: Start with a fresh installation of Cyberpunk 2077, especially if you’ve previously installed mods.
+This reduces the risk of conflicts or leftover files affecting your modlist.

+2. to do this head to your "appdata" folder by searching in the windows searchbar and typing %appdata%

+(insert Image)

+3..In "AppData" folder go to "Local," and in this folder delete the "CD Projekt Red" and "Red Engine" folders to ensure there are no errors with the cached config files

+(inset Image)

+4..
+Go to your main Cyberpunk 2077 directory and delete the all folders except for "archive"

+(insert image)

+5. Additionally delete the "mod" folder in "Cyberpunk 2077/archive/pc/"

+(Insert Image)

+6. **Verify Game Files**: Use your game launcher (Steam, GOG, etc.) to verify game files before proceeding.
+This ensures that all core files are intact and compatible with the modlist.

 ### Wabbajack Installation

 #### Installing Wabbajack